-- Choir practice is almost any Sunday after the second service around the piano.
-Even those who aren't professionals are welcome to help lead the community's singing.
-See Roburt Gajdos or Robert Calabrese.
+- Choir practice is almost every Thurday at 7 PM.
+Even those who aren’t professionals are welcome to help lead the community’s singing.

-- Readers are needed for our scripture selections and for the Prayers of the People, among some other opportunities to serve the community during our worship.
-There's a signup sheet in the back and we can use your help.
+- Readers are needed for our scripture selections and for the Prayers of the People.
+There’s a signup sheet in the back.

 - Flowers and hospitality are two other ministries you can sign up for in the back of church.

 - Prayer list is updated weekly.
-See Claire Donohue.
+See Rev. Michael Ruk.

-- Adult Children of Alcoholics meets every Sunday evening from 6:30 to 7:30 in the chapel house.
+- Adult Children of Alcoholics meets every Sunday evening from 6:30 to 7:30 in the church.